 About Vox Cura

-Vox Cura is a group of voice care specialists led by Dr. Brian Hands.
+Vox Cura is a group of voice care specialists led by Dr. Brian Hands, who has been working with professional voices for over forty years.
 Each person’s voice is a unique instrument.
 Deviations from the norm may result from any number of causes; physical or psychological; from pollution to a virus.
 Accurate diagnosis is essential in order to determine appropriate treatment.

 At Vox Cura, diagnosis begins with a complete assessment of the voice, respiratory system and hearing.
 An advanced assessment of the vocal cords by videostroboscopy may follow.
 Once a problem is isolated, appropriate treatment can be developed.